amenos76/CLI-Hiking-App-new/README.md

      -random hike feature gif here-

 * See the listed hike details for each.
-* Save your favorite hikes for the future.
+* Save your favorite hikes for the future, and remove any you wish to no
+  longer save.

     -favorites feature gif here-

-* Use the Hike compatibility quiz to find the perfect hike!
+* Looking for the best hike for you?
+Use the Find your perfect hike feature!

     -quiz gif here-